fatash89/atom/doc/source/includes/sdk-concepts.md

 ## Stream
 Data publication and logging system used by atom.
 A stream keeps track of the previously published entries (up to a user-specified limit) so that elements can ask for an arbitrary number of entries.

+## Reference
+A unique string that acts as a pointer to data in the atom system.
+Allows the user to convert data that is temporarily available in a stream (but will eventually be overwritten) into a permanent pointer (with optional auto-timeout) so that it can be passed around between elements with the guarantee that the data exists for as long as it's needed, no more, no less.
+Optimizes data flow in the system such that for commands/responses that move around large binary data blobs (such as images), the blobs aren't being copied excessively and don't make the logs unreadable.